Texas woman gets life sentence in deaths of 2 carnival vendors found dead in Arkansas

-GREAT BEND, Kan. — A Texas woman has been sentenced to life in prison without parole for her role in the deaths of a Kansas couple who were killed on the orders of a carnival worker as part of a fictitious "carnival mafia" initiation.
+GREAT BEND, Kan. -- A Texas woman has been sentenced to life in prison without parole for her role in the deaths of a Kansas couple killed on the orders of a carnival worker as part of a fictitious "carnival mafia" initiation.

 Kimberley Stacey Younger, 55, of Aransas Pass, Texas, was sentenced Monday for capital murder in the deaths of Alfred Carpenter, 78, and his 79-year-old wife, Pauline, the Kansas attorney general's office announced.